-I spend seven hours at Istanbul’s Airport at the beginning of June 2019.
-Two months after opening the new airport.
+So, I spent seven hours at Istanbul’s Airport waiting for my connection flight.
+It was two months after the opening of the new airport.
 I was super excited to see Istanbul new Airport.

-This time we had 7-hour layover at Istanbul Airport.
-For the first time, I was looking forward to stop-over, despite, I was travelling with my 1,5 years old daughter and a husband.
-The husband is easy to travel with (usually), but travelling with a baby is always a little bit challenging, thought our baby is an easy one.
+For the first time, I was looking forward to layover, despite the fact that I was travelling with my 1,5 years old daughter and husband.
+The husband is easy to travel with (usually), but travelling with a baby is always a little bit challenging, even though our baby is an easy one (not anymore).

-We landed at Istanbul’s new airport on Monday morning at 7.45 am.
-It was a good time to land, there were no big queues to security controls.
+We landed at the airport on Monday morning at 7.45 am.
+It was a perfect time, since there were no big queues to security controls.

-Off course, when you have lots of time to queue there are no lines, but when you are busy, the lines are long.
+Off course, when you have lots of time to queue, but when you are busy, the queues are long.
 This is how goes.

-This happened to me last time when I transferred through Ataturk Airport.
-I had only 1 hour and 20 minutes time to transfer between the flights.
-And queues very long.
-Finally, I made it on time, mostly because I knew where I was heading at.
+This happened to me last time when I was transferring through Ataturk Airport.
+I had only 1 hour and 20 minutes to change the flights.
+And the queues were very long.
+I caught the flight, mostly because I knew where I was supposed to go.

-With this new Airport, I’d say, reserve at least two hours for transferring between the connection flights.
+With this new airport, I’d say, reserve at least two hours between the flights.

 If you are unlucky, you may have to walk more than a lot.
-You are going to walk quite a lot anyway.
+Anyways, you are going to walk quite a lot.
 Here are some pictures to clarify the size of the airport.
 It’s huge!

 The thing I hated at Ataturk Airport most was walking.
-For example, last time, when I was transferring there, I had a baby, buggy, carry bag, bags and SMALL SHOES (my shoes were killing me.).
+For example, last time, when I was transferring, I had a baby, buggy, carry bag, bags and small shoes (my shoes were killing me.).

-You can only imagine how sweaty and annoyed I was after walking from the other side of the airport to departure gate.
+You can only imagine how sweaty I was after walking from the other side of the airport to departure gate.

 Connection flight is always on the other side of the airport, isn’t it?
 Why?